fBencef/db-input-n-output-generator/README.md

 * * *
 ### Changelog
 **2019-06-19:**
-- Több beviteli típus támogatása.
+- Supports more input types.
-- Hibaüzenet helytelen típus esetén.
+- Error message when input type is incorrect or not supported.

 **2019-06-18:**
-- A form generálás működik.
+- Basic form generating.